 aHUS is very rare although no one knows how many people in the world have or have survived an encounter with it.
 Estimates vary between 15000 and 42000.
-Maybe around 4000 incidents around the world each year.
-In the UK there will only be around 25 incidents of aHUS.
+Each year in the UK there will only be around 25 incidents of aHUS.

-The terms "Haemolytic" and "Uraemic" are just describing the symptoms of the disease. aHUS patients will experience severe anaemia caused by their red blood cells being destroyed because of the uncontrolled clotting in the body's capillaries leaving smaller and smaller gaps for the blood cells to squeeze through.
-The gaps gets so small that the cells explode like balloons.
+Haemolytic and Uraemic are just describing the symptoms of the disease. aHUS patients will experience severe anaemia caused by their red blood cells being destroyed because of the uncontrolled clotting in the body's capillaries leaving smaller and smaller gaps for the blood cells to squeeze through.
+The gaps gets so small that the cells explode like a balloon.
 This is known as haemolysis.